-Students with more than 1 out of school suspension per quarter may not attend a dance sponsored for that quarter.
+Students that are suspended and/or absent from school on the day of a dance may not attend.
 Only Senn-Thomas Middle School students are allowed to attend STMS dances.

 NOTICE OF NON-DISCRIMINATION

 The Dunklin R-V School District does not discriminate on the basis of race, color, national origin, sex, disability, or age in its programs and activities and provides equal access to the boy scouts and other designated youth groups.
 The following person has been designated to handle inquiries regarding the non-discrimination policies: